DATA Course Completion - Next Steps to Get a Florida Learners Permit

 The online Permit Exam is directly linked to the Florida DMV so they will have your information once you pass the Exam.
 When you go to the DMV office the clerk typically looks you up by your social security number or non/alien ID to see if you passed the Exam.

-If you run into difficulty at the DMV office please call our corporate office at 888-272-1493 or 800-771-2255.
+If you run into difficulty at the DMV office please call us at 888-272-1493.
 Just tell them your first name and last name and they will look up your account and give you a Unique Student ID Number to give to the DMV.Top of Page

 When you go to a DMV office to get your Florida Learners Permit you will need to bring two “original” (not copies) forms of ID.
 The preferred documents are a certified birth certificate and original social security card but a passport or a government issued document with your name on it are accepted.